symfony-si/symfony-docs-sl/cookbook/form/form_collections.rst

         }

     As you can see, adding and removing the elements correctly can be tricky.
-    Unless you have a ManyToMany relationship where Task is the "owning" side, you'll need to do extra work to make sure that the relationship is properly updated (whether you're adding new tags or removing existing tags) on each Tag object itself.
+    Unless you have a many-to-many relationship where Task is the "owning" side, you'll need to do extra work to make sure that the relationship is properly updated (whether you're adding new tags or removing existing tags) on each Tag object itself.